kelseyhightower/nomad-on-kubernetes/docs/09-nomad-jobs.md

 64 bytes from XX-XX-XXXX.XXXXX.net (XX.XXX.XX.XXX): icmp_seq=3 ttl=53 time=0.621 ms
 ```

+> The nomad logs command requires remote access to the Nomad worker node running the Job.
+This works because of the firewall rule created earlier that enabled remote access to Nomad port 4646 from anywhere.

 The `ping` Job is set to run continuously.
 After every successful run Nomad will automatically restart the Job.

 Stop and purge the `ping` Job: